Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Introduction

-\emph{A General Framework to Study Heterogeneous Strategic Servers.} In this paper, we introduce a novel framework to study systems with strategic servers and extend the results in four major directions.
+\begin{enumerate} \item \emph{A General Framework to Study Heterogeneous Strategic Servers.} In this paper, we introduce a novel framework to study systems with strategic servers and extend the results in four major directions.
 First, we suggest a utility function to model the individual preferences of servers regarding the trade-off between utility of idleness and cost of working faster.
 Second, we address the inherent differences between the abilities of servers using random individual maximum and minimum attainable service rates.
-Third, we model the contribution of percentage of idleness as a concave increasing function of idleness, which better reflects the marginal benefit of idleness and allows us to model the discomfort experienced by the servers.
-We also show the relationship between this discomfort and the staffing level under mild assumptions without assuming any particular routing policy.
-Finally, we characterize the Nash equilibria for service rate distribution under a more general random routing policy.
+Third, we model the contribution of percentage of idleness as a concave increasing function of idleness, which we refer as the \emph{utility of idleness function} to better reflect the marginal benefit of idleness and allows us to model the discomfort experienced by the servers.
+Finally, we characterize the Nash equilibria for service rate distribution under a more general class of routing policies.

-\emph{Service Systems with Heterogeneity under Quality-Driven Regime.} In Section~\ref{sec:convergence_system}, we provide fluid limits for many-server queues with heterogeneous service rates under quality-driven regimes.
+\item \emph{Service Systems with Heterogeneity in Quality-Driven Regimes.} In Section~\ref{sec:convergence_system}, we provide fluid limits for many-server queues with heterogeneous service rates in quality-driven regimes.
 A key question regarding fluid and diffusion approximations is whether these approximations can be used to study the stationary behavior of the systems, which require an interchange of limits argument.
-We prove that this is indeed the case for our approximations under both quality- and quality-and-efficiency driven regimes.
+We prove that this is indeed the case for both quality- and quality-and-efficiency driven regimes.